ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 b_{\mathrm{inc,Ar}}^2 = 0.00337 (24.9 \times 10^{-5})^2 + 0.00063 (3.5 \times 10^{-5})^2 + 0.996 (1.83 \times 10^{-5})^2 - b_{\mathrm{coh,Ar}}^2  = 1.7956 \times 10^{-10}.
 ```

-By using the Ar atom type we specify to MDANSE that the isotopes of argon
+When we use the Ar atom type in MDANSE, we assume that the isotopes of argon
 in our system are randomly distributed and follow their natural abundances.
-When we use the atom types which are not specific isotopes
+In the case of the atom types which are not specific isotopes
-(e.g. H and Ar) the contribution to $b_{\mathrm{inc}}^2$ from only spin
+(e.g. H and Ar) the $b_{\mathrm{inc}}^2$ contains contributions from only spin
-and isotopic incoherence is made.
+and isotopic incoherence.

 ### Chemical Incoherence

-Incoherent scattering can arise from a system when two or more atom types with
+Incoherent scattering can arise from a system where two or more atom types with
-different scattering lengths which share similar trajectories and distributions
+different scattering lengths share similar trajectories and distributions
 across the system.
 Incoherent scattering from this source of randomness
 is known as *chemical incoherence* and is dependent on the system.
 Chemical
 incoherence is included in MDANSE but will turn up in the coherent signal,